 Computing is a fundamental part of the world we live in today.
 At St Chad's, we recognise that computers underpin today’s modern lifestyle and embrace the positive impact and educational benefits that can be achieved through appropriate use of the Internet and communication technologies.
 We provide children with the tools to not only be safe online but to also be digitally literate.
 All classes have access to a range of computing equipment and software to enhance their skills and improve their confidence using IT in the world around them.
 We are very lucky to have a class set of iPads to further enrich our computing curriculum, which are very popular with the children in all year groups.
 They enhance the learning in all areas and we have a wide range of cross-curricular apps and activities.

 The Early Years Foundation Stage Curriculum (Nursery/Reception) and the Key Stage 1 National Curriculum (Year 1/Year 2) provides us with a basis of the knowledge and skills that our children will learn throughout their time at St Chad's.

 Children begin their computing journey in the Early Years.
 The scheme for Early Years (Reception) shows opportunities for using Mini Mash or Purple Mash as part of the Early Years classroom to support children in working towards early learning goals.
 Children begin to recognise that a range of technology is used in places such as homes and schools and they begin to select and use technology for particular purposes.
 Children are given opportunities to explore new apps, games and begin to programme during adult led sessions, in a purposeful way.
-We carefully guide children to complete a sequence and then discuss ways they could 'debug' in line with the characteristics of effective learning.
+We carefully guide children to complete an algorithm and then discuss ways they could 'debug' in line with the characteristics of effective learning.
 In their environment and continuous provision, children are given opportunities to:

 - Explore and use a range of technology such as iPads, cameras, computers and technological toys